ThomasTeklu/osticket-prereqs/README.md

 Next and lastly, change the permissions of the ost-config.php file we tinkered with earlier to "Read" only.
 Do this by again navigating to the file, opening its properties, clicking "Advanced" then double-click on "Full Control" and deselct every option except "Read".
 Apply the changes and exit.

-In the next walkthrough, we'll work on Post-Installation Setup.
+In the next walkthrough, we'll work on [Post-Installation Setup]([http://url.com](https://github.com/ThomasTeklu/post-install-config)).

 Until then, take care!